 - 75% of participants receive active study drug and 25% receive placebo

 - Short study duration including:

 - A screening period, up to 28 days

 - A treatment period of 12 weeks

-- A follow-up period of one week
+- A follow-up period of 2 weeks

 During the study period, you will have a total of seven visits to assess safety and lung function, including detailed lung imaging.
 Some of these visits will be on site with your doctors.
 You will continue to receive standard of care treatment during the duration of your participation in the clinical trial.